How does a lacerated wound heal? Treatment of various types of open wounds on the leg, their features, how to avoid unwanted complications

 • skin diseases.

-• water decoction or alcohol tincture calendula, birch buds, wormwood.
+• Water decoction or alcohol tincture calendula, birch buds, wormwood.

 • Treat the affected area with celandine juice.